 To Control Part of Your Wealth

-Gold Performance – Where Next for Gold?
+Gold Performance – where next for Gold?

 Demand for Gold - Worldwide Demand Hits New Heights

 Another factor to consider is demand.
 With the world’s gold reserves lower than ever and general demand in many countries higher than ever before, many experts predict that the metal will remain a highly valuable commodity for many years to come.

 With both consumers and Central Banks in many of the world's most powerful economies buying

-Don’t make the mistake of thinking I’m not rich enough to buy gold.
+Don’t make the mistake of thinking "I’m not rich enough to buy gold".
 In some countries like Germany,

-It is advised everybody should own between 5% and 10% of their liquid wealth in gold bars and / or coins, whether you’re a modestly wealthy person with some savings or a multi-millionaire it makes a great addition to your investment portfolio and acts as the ultimate insurance against turbulent economic times.
+It is advised everybody should own between 5% and 10% of their liquid wealth in gold bars and / or coins, whether you’re a person with some savings or a multi-millionaire.
+In either case acts as the ultimate guard

 Related Links: If you have any questions about gold bullion investment, please feel free to contact our knowledgeable and friendly team on 01 699 4396 who will be happy to talk your through any queries you may have.
 Alternatively, you can email us at [email protected] and we will get back to you as soon as possible.